Taliban Victorious in Afghanistan; U.S. Evacuates 122,000

 On August 11, Faizabad and Pul-e-Khumri were also captured by the Taliban.
 Finally, on August 12, the Taliban capture Ghazni and Herat.

 On August 13, the southern city of Kandahar is captured without a fight by the Taliban.
+On August 14, Asadabad, Gardez, and Mazar-i-Sharif all fall to the Taliban again without a fight.

 On Sunday morning, August 15, Jalalabad is taken over by the Taliban.
 That left just Kabul.
 In mid-morning, Afghani President Ghani flees the capital and the country.